Are you looking for a literary agent? How confident are you that your unsolicited manuscript is ready for submission?

 I will read your materials and tell you what an agent or publisher will probably make of it, so you can either go ahead with your submission, or choose to rework aspects of it before you do.

-Either way, you will be able to submit your query letter, synopsis and partial manuscript with more confidence.
+Either way, you will be able to submit your query letter, synopsis and partial manuscript to agents and publishers with more confidence.

 What’s included in the Agent-Readiness Report